interactafraz/afcal/README.md

 Accessing the script via `index.php` will display the RSS feed only.
 For adding, removing, enabling and disabling reminders use the dashboard.

 ### Dashboard
 The dashboard is available at `dashboard.php`.
 It lists all existing reminders and allows to enable/disable them.
+If you want to enable/disable reminders via GET parameters, just use `dashboard.php?start=reminder-id` or `dashboard.php?stop=reminder-id`
 To add/remove reminders, use the `Edit list` button.
 This opens a form with the following fields:

 **ID**